 As a result of a lack of information or information which is of little meaningful value on the proportion of inmates suffering from addiction and other questions on the problem of addiction in German detention facilities, representatives at the 115th Conference of the Laender prison committee initiated a nationwide collection of data, the aim of which was retrospectively to diagnose and record inmates from all 16 Laender on the basis of ICD-10 for their drug use (in total 64,397 prisoners, as at reference date 31 March 2016) and from that point forward to do so on an ongoing basis.
 The second data collection was conducted on 31 March 2017.
-In most Laender, the majority of prisoners was included in the data collection, total coverage could not be achieved, however.
+The majority of prisoners was included in the data collection in most Laender, although total coverage could not be achieved.
 Accordingly, the Land representatives decided, at the 125th Conference of the Laender prison committee in May 2017, to perform the data collection for a further two years in all Laender, to take into account the problems which had so far arisen in the implementation and where possible to remedy them.
-The data from satisfactory Germany-wide snapshot and continuous data collections has as yet not been delivered due to validation problems in the data collection carried out so far (Abraham, 2017).
-The reference date collection of data in 2018 has apparently already been carried out with a higher quantity and quality, so that a publication of the data is expected shortly in the form of nationwide results.
+The data from satisfactory Germany-wide snapshot and continuous data collections have as yet not been delivered due to validation problems in the data collection carried out so far (Abraham, 2017).
+The reference date collection of data in 2018 has already been carried out with a higher quantity and quality, so a publication of the data was decided from the Committee of the Penal System in September 2019.